ogghst/grownode/docs/tutorials/ubuntu1804_2004_advanced.md

 The ESP32 board could be a ready-to-use one (like the Wemos D1 R32), or other more compact ones that need some soldering (like the ESP32-DevKitC V4 and D1 Mini ESP32).

-## Installing the Grownode software environment
+## Installing the GrowNode software environment

-The following steps are mandatory in order to correctly deploy all the software libraries and basic tools for developing a Grownode board.
+The following steps are mandatory in order to correctly deploy all the software libraries and basic tools for developing a GrowNode board.
 Just follow the instructions: it will be easy!

 ### Step 1: Package installation and system preparation